-Important: After a decade of having a neutral position on circumcision, The American Academy of Pediatrics is leaning towards a pro-circumcision stance as of a August 27, 2012 press release; therefore, this article is being sent ahead of schedule as it debunks many circumcision myths.
-Please forward it to friends or post a link on your blog.
-Thank you.
+Important: After more than a decade of having a neutral position on circumcision, The American Academy of Pediatrics is leaning towards a pro-circumcision stance.
+Our article debunks common myths about circumcision; Please forward to adults only.

 A 35 year old, male client named Jim experiences Past Life Therapy for a greater understanding of his emotional and physical problems.
 Jim states during his initial session that “I’m on a healing journey to eliminate anxiety, depression, and my fear of confrontation.”
 He also reveals that these challenges are affecting his career and personal relationships, including intimacy issues such as premature ejaculation and recurrent impotency.
 This case study will examine some of Jim’s therapy visits and clients with similar issues who accredit the Netherton-Paul Method of De-Hypnosis utilized exclusively at Past Life Therapy Center® for enabling them to resolve their concerns.
 All clients mentioned have given written permission to share their story.